 Verse 25, “A foolish son is a grief to his father, and bitterness to her who bore him.”

 Nothing breaks a parent’s heart more than to see our children make foolish choices which can result in consequences for years to come.
 Nothing we do can guarantee that our children will not make those choices, but our responsibility is to faithfully teach them while they are young.
-At times, that includes allowing them to suffer the consequences of their actions instead of protecting them.
+At times, that includes allowing them to suffer the consequences of their actions instead of constantly intervening.

 - The child who repeatedly forgets her lunch, may need to miss lunch a few times.